For more than 25 years, the federal ban on sports wagering, PASPA, ensured that the sports betting industry was mostly relegated to Nevada.

 What types of sports betting will be supported?

 The state has indicated that a full range of wagers will be allowed, with likely the most activity expected on single-game outcomes.
-The temp regulations have indicated that the following bet types will be available, among others:
+The temp regulations allow, among others:

 - Exchange wagering